eseidel/space_traders/packages/openapi/doc/FleetApi.md

 Siphon Resources

-Siphon gases, such as hydrocarbon, from gas giants.
+Siphon gases or other resources from gas giants.
 The ship must be in orbit to be able to siphon and must have siphon mounts and a gas processor installed.

 ### Example
 ```dart